Meet the Other Phone. Child-safe in minutes.

 If you’re seeking a more retro look for your kitchen, but don’t want to sacrifice on modern features, you can’t go wrong with the De'Longhi Icona range of metallic jug kettles.
 Available in a choice of four colourways including silver and gold, purple (plum) and blue (teal), they also have a coordinating toaster range if you wish to complete the set.

-The De'Longhi Icona Kettle can boil as little as one cup at a time (ideal for reducing water and energy use), or for cooking and larger gatherings can be filled to a capacity of 1.7 litres (around seven cups).
-It’s worth noting that it can be quite heavy when full, and the view of the water gauge is somewhat restricted by the handle, however, checking it carefully when filling can ensure you never boil more water than you need.
+I loved that the De'Longhi Icona boils as little as one cup at a time (ideal for reducing water and energy use), or for cooking and larger gatherings it can be filled to a capacity of 1.7 litres (around seven cups).

 6